hessu/aprsc/doc/CONFIGURATION.md

 Separate multiple callsigns with spaces.

 DisallowLoginCall rejects logins by the specified callsign.
+Callsigns which are not valid callsigns on the APRS-IS (non-alphanumeric, too long, etc) are rejected by default.

     DisallowLoginCall P1RAT* P?ROT*

 DisallowSourceCall makes the server drop packets sent by the given source callsign, even though they were injected at a different server.
+The following callsigns are dropped by default: N0CALL* NOCALL* SERVER*

     DisallowSourceCall P1RAT* P?ROT*